home-assistant/home-assistant.io/source/_integrations/bmw_connected_drive.markdown

 The `bmw_connected_drive` integration also works with (recent) Mini vehicles.
 You need to have a working Mini Connected account, and a Mini Connected enabled vehicle for this to work.

 <div class='note'>
-The entities available in Home Assistant heavily depend on your vehicle's capabilities (model year, headunit, etc.) The integration will make sure all available car attributes are added as entities.
+The entities available in Home Assistant heavily depend on your vehicle's capabilities (model year, headunit, etc.).
+The integration will make sure all available car attributes are added as entities.
 </div>

 For compatibility with your BMW vehicle check the [bimmer_connected page](https://github.com/bimmerconnected/bimmer_connected) on GitHub.